 It can be daunting to pursue a business life insurance policy, but it's necessary to ensure your finances and the future of your business is protected.
 In this post, we'll review the ins and outs of business life insurance, so you can select the right policy.

-Life insurance for Business Owners
+What Is Life Insurance for Business Owners?

-Insurance for small business owners is ideally part of a succession plan that specifies who will fill your shoes when you’re gone.
-In fact, business life insurance is often coupled to a buy-sell arrangement in which a surviving partner or other individual uses the proceeds from the insurance policy to buy out the heirs of the deceased’s portion of the business.
+is ideally part of a succession plan that specifies who will fill your shoes when you’re gone.
+In fact, business life insurance is often coupled to a buy-sell agreement in which a surviving business partner, key employee, or other individual uses the proceeds from the insurance policy to buy out the heirs of the deceased’s portion of the business.

 The major factors an owner should consider when choosing a business life insurance policy include:

-- Structure: A cross-purchase structure is one in which each partner is the beneficiary of a policy on the other.
-The surviving partners uses the death benefit to buy the deceased’s portion of the business.
+A cross-purchase structure is one in which each partner is the beneficiary of a policy on the other.
+The surviving owners use the death benefit to buy the deceased’s portion of the business.
 If there are more than a few partners, an entity-redemption plan makes sense.

 Business owners would do well to buy a policy that guarantees the owner’s right to increase the death benefit over time.
-A change in the status of the owner’s heirs, from events such as divorce or death, might also require adjustments to the policy.
+A change in the status of the owner’s heirs, from events such as divorce or death, might also require adjustments to the policy

 For example, it might be hard to replace an executive in charge of a proprietary product or service, which means the key-person insurance needs to be of sufficient size to help offset the costs of replacement.
 An entity-redemption plan is appropriate if the business employs several key persons.